Imbros: Between Turkey and Greece

 Between November 1912 and September 1923, Imbros, together with Tenedos, were under the administration of the Greek navy.
 Both islands were overwhelmingly ethnically Greek, and in the case of Imbros the population was entirely Greek.

 Negotiations to end the Balkan war started in December 1912 in London and the issue of the Aegean islands was one persistent problem.
 The issue divided the great powers with Germany, Austria-Hungary, and Italy supporting the Ottoman position for return of all the Aegean islands and Britain and France supporting the Greek position for Greek control of all the Aegean islands.
 With Italy controlling key islands in the region, major power negotiations deadlocked in London and later in Bucharest.
 Romania threatened military action with the Greeks against the Ottomans in order to force negotiations in Athens in November 1913.
-Eventually, Greece and Great Britain pressured the Germans to support an agreement where the Ottomans would retain Tenedos, Kastelorizo and Imbros and the Greeks would control the other Aegean islands.
+Eventually, Greece and the United Kingdom pressured the Germans to support an agreement where the Ottomans would retain Tenedos, Kastelorizo and Imbros and the Greeks would control the other Aegean islands.
 The Greeks accepted the plan while the Ottoman Empire rejected the ceding of the other Aegean islands.
 This agreement would not hold, but the outbreak of World War I and the Turkish War of Independence put the issue to the side.

 During World War I Gallipoli Campaign, the British used the island as a supply base and built a 600-metre-long airstrip for military operations.

 In 1920, the Treaty of Sèvres with the defeated Ottoman Empire granted the island to Greece.
 The Ottoman government, which signed but did not ratify the treaty, was overthrown by the new Turkish nationalist Government of Mustafa Kemal Atatürk, based in Ankara.
 After the Greco-Turkish War ended in Greek defeat in Anatolia, and the fall of Lloyd George and his Middle Eastern policies, the western powers agreed to the Treaty of Lausanne with the new Turkish Republic, in 1923.
 This treaty made the island part of Turkey; but it guaranteed a special autonomous administrative status for Imbros and Tenedos to accommodate the Greeks, and excluded them from the population exchange that took place between Greece and Turkey, due to their presence there as a majority.
 Article 14 of the treaty provided specific guarantees safeguarding the rights of minorities in both the nations.